This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 What Kind of Lawsuit Can I File for Cerebral Palsy in Vermont?

-It’s easy to overlook potential legal actions you can take when you’re focused on caring for a child diagnosed with cerebral palsy.
-Yet, if you feel you have a valid case, a lawsuit can help you gain compensation to help care for your child.
+If you feel you have a valid case, a lawsuit can help you gain compensation to help care for your child.
+It can also hold the responsible parties accountable.

 Medical Malpractice Lawsuits